 Frequencies of continuum observations on the Moon will include those in the radio astronomy bands allocated on Earth, to allow direct comparison with terrestrial measurements and also to allow very long baseline interferometry with terrestrial stations.
 Thus, the existing primary and secondary radio astronomy allocations should be rigorously protected on the Moon.
 However, the bandwidths for many of these allocations are much smaller than are technically useful in modern receivers designed for maximum sensitivity, and it is important to avoid any such restriction on the MoonEven in exclusively radio astronomy bands, observations suffer interference from out-of-band emissions in this range of rapidly expanding development.
 Observations below 300 MHz are also important and very difficult from most locations on Earth.
 Thus, as a first requirement, all frequencies below 2 GHz in the SZM should be accessible to radio astronomy.
 Alternate bands are necessary for those active transmissions absolutely indispensable for space operations, to enable total access.

+{Editor’s note: The XXXIInd General Assembly of the IAU is reviewing this resolution, especially the most important spectral lines.
+The intent is to delete this copy of the resolution and incorporate into the ITU-R document as appropriate.}

 The XXIIth General Assembly of IAU,

 considering